bei1994/Recurrent-Attention-Model/README.md

 ## Run the code

 Clone [Recurrent-Attention-Model](https://github.com/bei1994/Recurrent-Attention-Model) from Github into your local machine.
-Running the following commands for example:
+Running the following commands for one example:

 ### Training Center MNIST